Nigerian Armed Forces: Navy

 The Nigerian Navy (NN) is the sea branch of the Nigerian Armed Forces.
-The Nigerian Navy command structure today, consists of the Naval Headquarters in Abuja as well as three other operational commands with headquarters in Lagos, Calabar and Bayelsa.
+The Nigerian Navy command structure today consists of the Naval Headquarters in Abuja as well as three other operational commands with headquarters in Lagos, Calabar and Bayelsa.
 The training command headquarters are located in Lagos, the commercial capital of Nigeria, but with training facilities spread all over Nigeria.
 There are five operational bases; five forward operational bases (with two more soon to come on stream), two dockyards located in Lagos and Port Harcourt and two fleets based in Lagos and Calabar.
-The Nigerian Navy is currently headed by Vice Admiral Awwal Zubairu Gambo.
+The Nigerian Navy is currently headed by Vice Admiral Idi Abbas.

 Air Force

 The Nigerian Air Force was formally established in January 1964, with technical assistance from West Germany.
 The Air Force started as a transport unit, with the aircrew being trained in Canada, Ethiopia and Pakistan.
-The Air Force did not get a combat capability until a number of MiG-17 aircraft were presented by the Soviet Union in 1966.
+The Air Force did not get combat capability until a number of MiG-17 aircraft were presented by the Soviet Union in 1966.

 In 2007, the Air Force had a strength of 10,000.
 It flies transport, trainer, helicopter, and fighter aircraft.

-By 2021, the number of the Air Force personnel had increased to 18,000.
+By 2021, the number of Air Force personnel had increased to 18,000.

 The Air Force sponsors the Air Force Military School, Jos, Nigeria and the Air Force Institute of Technology.
 Nigeria also has pursued a policy of developing domestic training and military production capabilities.
-Nigeria has continued a strict policy of diversification in her military procurement from various countries.
-The Nigerian Air force is currently headed by Air Marshal Isiaka Oladayo Amao.
+Nigeria has continued a strict policy of diversification in its military procurement from various countries.
+The Nigerian Air force is currently headed by Air Marshal Sunday Aneke.

-Other components

-There is a Joint Task Force in the Niger Delta region designated-- "Restore Hope".
-This is an inter-service Operational Team, comprising members of the army, navy, and air force to combat terrorism in the Niger Delta.
-JTF HQ is located at Yenagoa.
-The current head of the Joint Task Force in Niger Delta is Rear Admiral Akinjide Akinrinade.